kelseymh/G4CMP/examples/Caustic_Phonons/README.md

  The phonon simulation is simple in terms of geometry.
 The basic elements of the simulation are

-* A sapphire substrate of 4mm x 4mm x 4mm.
+* A default substrate of 4mm x 4mm x 4mm.
-* A big bolometer sensor of 4mm x 4mm x 0.0001 mm (Sensitive part where the phonons are absorbed).
+* A default bolometer sensor of 4mm x 4mm x 0.0001 mm (Sensitive part where the phonons are absorbed).
 * The new config.txt file with all the parameters for the sapphire substrate.
 * The Caustic.mac file to generate 40e+6 phonos with isotropic initial random momentum.
 * The Caustic_plot.root program to plot the caustic pattern for Transverse Slow Phonons, Transverse Fast Phonons, or both together.